J.U.M.P., Inc. (Just Understand My Potential)

 We teach a comprehensive curriculum that we call the Compass Rose.
 Its goal is what we call “full-contact backpacking.”
 That means walking into the mountains for a few days, living off the contents of your pack, and then walking out in good order and with a sense of pride and fulfillment.

 Current partners include the Boys & Girls Club of Fitchburg and Leominster and the Worcester office of the Massachusetts Commission for the Blind.
-For a complete list of Donors and Supporters, select the ‘Donors & Supporters’ menu item on the left side of the page.
+For a complete list of Donors and Supporters, select the ‘Donors & Supporters’ menu item.